mj7surya/mjsurya/README.md

-## Welcome to GitHub Pages
+## Welcome to MJ'S Pages

-You can use the [editor on GitHub](https://github.com/mj7surya/mjsurya/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+You can follow me on instagram [instagram](https://instagram.com/mjsurya_?igshid=1x9brt4fyri00) to view and preview the latest updates for your own personalized websites.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this sites, we will help you to rebuild the pages in your site, with any updates.

-### Markdown
+### About

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+we provide websites with customised features and with any templete designs.

 ```markdown
 Syntax highlighted code block